SintraCascaisSesimbra.com

 Praia dos Galapos and Praia dos Galapinhos

-The Praia dos Galapos and Praia dos Galapinhos are often considered as one of the most beautiful beaches in Portugal.
+The Praia dos Galápos and Praia dos Galapinhos are often considered to be some of the most beautiful beaches in Portugal.
 There are crystal-clear waters for snorkelling, soft sands and wonderous scenery.

 Galápos is the larger beach and has two restaurants (O João and Ondagalapos) along with parasols and sun loungers.
 Galapinhos to the east is smaller and where you will want to take your paradise photos.